geoffrey4444/spectre-cpp-basics/LessonOutlines/Day2.md

 - Challenge: change static variable to static function that takes no arguments and returns the number of sides

+- Split into hpp, cpp ... #pragma once to avoid multiple definitions of rect

 - Make class square inherit from rectangle (': public Rectangle' after class name), different constructor

+- Make new base class poly with virtual functions rect inherits from, overrides

+- Challenge: make a RightTriangle class